 Businesses cluster together because collaborating in this way provides competitive advantages (including increased productivity and better innovation), which the individual companies may not be able to obtain on their own.

-The purpose of this project is to support clusters through the improvement of policies and the performance of cluster organisations.
+The purpose of this project was to support clusters through the improvement of policies and the performance of cluster organisations.

 The Department worked with a number of local stakeholders to deliver this project, including: